sherzodcode/diary-API/readme.txt

 Time is 12:20, i'm in station right now.
 Treaning of sariq.dev is still goin on.
 Like it's online wtf.
 Added delete link, but not connected to server.
 Today i should fix that.
 And should add reverse change status link Delete button added, and it's perfectly working.
+Added 5 questions and answers to JOB INTERVIEW project.

 ////////